Homily (Reflection) for Friday of the Twenty-Sixth Week in Ordinary Time (II) (05th October, 2018) on the Gospel

 Repentance is not something abstract.
 It can be seen and felt.
 Hence, John the Baptist said to the crowds, “Bear fruits that befit repentance, and do not begin to say to yourselves, ‘We have Abraham as our father’” (Lk 3:8).
 And for Saint James, faith apart from works is dead, cf. Jas 2:17.

 We have seen miracles of which our life is the chief.
 But just like the people of Chorazin, Bethsaida, and Capernaum, many have not repented.
-We must remember always that God’s goodness demands positive response from us, the recipients.
+God’s goodness demands positive response from us, the recipients.

 Bible Reading: Ps 67:1-7; Eph 1:3-14.